Introducing Spin 360! First 500 signups will get 25% off ||

 7) Know Your Rights

-Know about your legal rights before buying a used car from a used car dealership.
+Know about your legal rights before buying a used car from a Used Car Dealership.
 This includes knowing if you can return the car if you find any problems, what warranties come with a car, and what you can do if something goes wrong after buying it.

 8) Check Insurance & Warranty